TutorialDoctor/Ruby-on-Rails-Bible-App/README.md

 A bible app made with Ruby on Rails for quick scripture access.
 This is going to be fun!

+This app has to allow you to quickly find a scripture.

 - [x] Test database connection
 - [x] Research
 - [ ] Basic Features?
 - [x] Paper sketch of app layout
 - [x] Collect [Sketch App](https://www.sketchappsources.com/) resources.
-- [ ] Wireframes, mockups, and style guide with Sketch App and [Affinity Designer](https://affinity.serif.com/en-us/)
+- [x] Wireframes, mockups, and style guide with Sketch App and [Affinity Designer](https://affinity.serif.com/en-us/)
-- [ ] Prototype with HTML, CSS and Javascript.
+- [x] Prototype with HTML, CSS and Javascript.
 - [ ] Create a new Rails app.
 - [ ] Define Models and Controllers
 - [ ] Determine what Gems are needed?